 Dr. Holcomb Burch, of Baldwinsville, New York, in a paper read in May, 1903, before the Syracuse Academy of Medicine, remarks: "My success in the treatment of rheumatism by these means has been satisfactory.
 During the past year I have employed these methods in the treatment of six cases of articular rheumatism.
 Four of these cases were subacute, two involving the knee, one the ankle, and the other the wrist-joint.
-Three of these patients received great benefit from the treatment, each of them making rapid recovery.
-The fourth was of gonorrhœal origin, and was not appreciably benefited.
+Three of these patients received great benefit from the treatment, each of them making rapid recoveries.
+The fourth was of gonorrhoeal origin, and was not appreciably benefited.
 In the two remaining chronic cases one involved the wrist and the other the knee joints.
 Both of these cases responded to the treatment, although a longer time was required to effect a cure than was demanded in the treatment of the subacute cases."

-Rheumatoid arthritis.-This especial and peculiar disease, which is by many believed to be referable to a lesion of the spinal cord set up by peripheral irritation, may be greatly benefited by high frequency currents.
-The method is condensation combined with massage of the affected part, followed by the application of the effluve.
+Rheumatoid Arthritis.-This especial and peculiar disease, which is by many believed to be referable to a lesion of the spinal cord set up by peripheral irritation, may be greatly benefited by high frequency currents.
+The method practised by the author is condensation combined with massage of the affected part.
+A lady in whose right hand and arm were extensive indications of this disease, after twenty applications was so improved that further treatment was unnecessary.